-Topical preparations are creams, lotions, gels and ointments that can be applied to the skin to help relieve the symptoms of skin conditions such as eczema.
+Topical preparations are creams, lotions, gels and ointments that can be applied to the affected area of skin to help relieve the symptoms of eczema (also known as atopic dermatitis or atopic eczema).

 Emollient creams are often recommended for eczema and can be used more freely than steroid creams (see below).
 They’re usually used to help treat eczema that is causing dry, scaly skin, rather than red or infected eczema.

 They’re similar to a normal moisturising cream in that they help to relieve dryness by adding moisture in the skin, but they’re stronger and help to promote a healthy skin barrier.